Skip to main content

 AI governance and oversight

-We have developed guidance material and implemented rigorous governance processes to monitor and oversee the use of AI within the department.
+We have guidance material and rigorous governance processes in place to monitor and oversee the use of AI within the department.
 This includes:

-• appointing accountable officials in line with the Policy for the responsible use of AI in government
+• appointing the Chief Information Officer as the accountable official and a Chief AI Officer in line with the Policy for the responsible use of AI in government and AI Plan for the Australian Public Service

-• ensuring governance bodies have oversight of all AI projects within the department
+• ensuring governance bodies oversee all AI projects

-• developing policies guiding staff use of AI and information technology systems
+• developing policies for staff use of AI and information technology systems

 • making AI training available to all staff